 As a night monitor, Trent helps ensure program participants are safe and receiving the highest quality of care at night and early in the morning.
 The ARAD mission hits close to home for Trent, as he started recovery in 2009.
 Since joining the team, he’s most enjoyed watching participants change and grow as they get the tools they need to live a life free from alcohol and drugs.

 Currently pursuing his master’s in psychology, Ross helps ARAD ensure the safety and level of care that program participants deserve.
 Ross joined the team to be a part of improving people’s lives.
 He likes working at ARAD because he’s able to not only help program participants, but also make an impact on their families and communities through his work.

 As ARAD’s food service specialist, Azelin ensures that our program participants get delicious food at every meal.
 Azelin loves working at ARAD because she finds the mission meaningful for the city of Amarillo and finds it rewarding to see how the program helps participants find holistic healing through everything from counseling to nutrition.

 As ARAD’s receptionist, Tabitha helps everyone who enters the campus feel at home.
 Her kind smiles and warm greetings let guests and participants know right away just how welcoming the staff is, and Tabitha takes that job to heart.
 She loves knowing that what she says to guests could change their day or life for the better, and she strives to ensure that every guest feels the family atmosphere while at ARAD.

-Before joining the ARAD team, Marty was the section head and program analyst for the substance abuse and combat and operational stress control programs for the U.S. Marine Corps.
-Now, he takes that experience and knowledge and uses it to keep ARAD running effectively and providing top-quality service to program participants.
-In his capacity as operations manager, Marty’s in charge of human resources, payroll, administration and billing.
+Marty joins the ARAD team after serving 31 years as an active duty Marine and a civilian Marine.
+His experience and knowledge in leadership, program management and process improvement help to keep ARAD running effectively and providing top-quality service to program participants.
+In his capacity as operations manager, Marty’s in charge of human resource management, payroll, administration and billing.